-After creating the database, you cannot change unique identifiers.
+- After creating the database, you cannot change unique identifiers.

 - Users of CRM integration functionality will need to create a database with no unique identifier present for syncing to CRM.

 - Composite unique identifier is a combination of up to six fields from a table or up to 10 fields from a database.
 For example, you can select multiple columns for relational table inclusion.
 Together these columns create a composite unique identifier.

 - Make sure to consider duplicate prevention and how sending works if choosing a flexible database or restricted database.

-  A contact's email address uniquely identifies contact record/row in the data.
+A contact's email address uniquely identifies the contact record/row in the data.
 This is the default unique identifier in Campaign and generally the simplest to work with.

 A single field (other than email address), or a combination of fields that might include email address, uniquely identifies rows of data.
 This unique identifier might better reflect real-world situations or third-party data sources.
 Custom-defined keys are often account or customer IDs.